Slack vs Microsoft Teams: Finding the Best Fit for Your Business

 Manage general notifications and activity in Microsoft Teams

-When it comes to customizing notifications, it’s a tie.
-Both apps can be as loud or as quiet as you need — great for users who struggle to focus with constant pop-ups. generous and more diverse file-sharing and storage solutions.
+As far as customizable notifications go, it’s a tie.
+Both apps can be as loud or as quiet as you need — great for users who struggle to focus with constant pop-ups.

-Slack vs Teams: Slack integrates with more third-party apps
+Slack vs Microsoft Teams: Slack’s integration ecosystem has more third-party apps

 Slack integrates with over 2,600 apps.
-So, if there’s something you can’t do in Slack, you can find an app that can.
+So, if there’s something you can’t do in Slack, you’ll find an app that can.
 The sheer number of integrations means you can choose from popular tools that simplify everyday work, including:

 • Google Calendar,